0xColonelPanic/HTB_Timelapse/writeup.md

 ### Bloodhound

-Using Bloodhound, I find nothing that indicates the existence of an Active Directory traversal method that would allow us to pivot into svc_deploy, however - the following is what I tried:
+Using Bloodhound, I find nothing that indicates the existence of an Active Directory traversal method that would allow us access to user svc_deploy, however - the following is what I tried:

 The new SharpHound.exe does not appear to be working on any box I've tried it on.
 Additionally, SharpHound.ps1 was removed from the github repo.
 Following the steps here (grabbing SharpHound.ps1 from a previous commit and downloading Bloodhound version 4.0.3) is the easiest way to repair a bloodhound install.